 The proposed project would introduce new sources of light and glare to the area by introducing new buildings on the site that would have windows, exterior lighting, parking lot lighting, and internal lighting.
 Building materials would be required to comply with the California Building Code to ensure that reflecting light glare would not adversely affect daytime or nighttime views in the area.
 The proposed project would also be required to comply with Section 8.242 of the MVMC, which addresses lighting and shielding in multiple-family dwellings and parking lots so that off-site light and glare are minimized.
 Furthermore, proposed landscaping along the perimeter of the project site would partially screen the proposed residential buildings and lighting.
-Thus, sources of light and glare from the proposed project would be consistent with other uses in the area.
+Thus, sources of light and glare from the proposed project would be generally similar to existing sources of light and glare on and surrounding the site and would be consistent with other uses in the area.
 Therefore, the proposed project would not create a new source of substantial light or glare, and impacts would be less than significant.